Energy in Lebanon: History

-Electricity was first introduced in Lebanon in the early 20th century, primarily to power the capital's tramways.
-The Compagnie des Tramsways et de l'Electricité de Beyrouth, founded in 1906, was the first to manage the electricity needs of Beirut.
-In 1923, this company merged with the Compagnie du Gaz et de l'Eclairage de Beyrouth, originally established in 1895, forming the Société des Tramways et de l'Electricité.
+Electricity was first introduced in Lebanon by the French in the early 1900s, mainly to run tramways in Beirut.
+The Compagnie des Tramways et de l’Electricité de Beyrouth, founded in 1906, was the first company to provide electricity in Beirut.
+In 1923, this company merged with the Compagnie du Gaz et de l’Eclairage de Beyrouth, which had been founded in 1895, to form the Société des Tramways et de l’Electricité.

 By the 1950s, electricity generation in Lebanon was managed by approximately 30 private companies operating in different regions.
-In 1954, the Lebanese government established Electricité du Liban (EDL) under the name Office d'Electricité et des Transports en Commun, marking the beginning of state control over the electricity sector.
+In 1954, the Lebanese government established Électricité du Liban (EDL) under the name Office d'Electricité et des Transports en Commun, marking the beginning of state control over the electricity sector.
 The government invested heavily in building infrastructure, such as the first major thermoelectric plant in Zouk, which began operations in 1956.
 Initially, the focus was on hydroelectric power, which by 1963, constituted more than half of the country's electricity production.
-The creation of the Qaraoun Dam in 1961, feeding a series of hydroelectric plants, was a major achievement of this period.
+The creation of the Qaraoun dam in 1961, feeding a series of hydroelectric plants, was a major achievement of this period.
 However, due to favorable access to cheap fuel from Iraq and Saudi Arabia, Lebanon gradually shifted its focus to thermoelectric plants.

-The nationalization of the electricity sector in 1964 allowed EDL to dominate the market; however, it coexisted with independent entities managing the hydropower plants on the Litani, Nahr Ibrahim, and Bared rivers, as well as local distribution concessions in towns like Zahle, Jbeil, Aley, and Bhamdoun.
+The nationalization of the electricity sector in 1964 allowed EDL to dominate the market; however, it coexisted with independent entities managing the hydropower plants on the Litani, Nahr Ibrahim, and Bared rivers, as well as local distribution concessions in towns like Zahlé, Jbeil, Aley, and Bhamdoun.

 Electricity

-Despite decades of investment, Lebanon's electricity generation capacity remains insufficient to meet the needs of its growing population.
-As of August 2016, the peak electricity demand in the country was 3,500 MW, but the grid's total capacity was only 2,200 MW.
+Even after decades of investment, Lebanon's electricity generation capacity does not manage to meet the needs of its growing population.
+Back in August 2016, the peak electricity demand in the country was 3,500 MW, but the grid's total capacity was only 2,200 MW.
 This gap has led to frequent and widespread blackouts, forcing many Lebanese households and businesses to rely on private diesel generators, which are both costly and environmentally damaging.

 The situation deteriorated further in 2021 when Karpowership, a Turkish company providing Lebanon with 370 MW of electricity through power ships, halted supplies due to payment arrears and legal disputes.
 This exacerbated the electricity shortages, leading to near-total blackouts across the country.
 In August 2024, the Algerian government stated it will send immediate fuel supply, following the large blackout in Lebanon.